What is Carried Interest in Private Equity?

 - The remaining $1.5 bn shall be divided between LP and GP in the 80:20 ratio.
 So the LPs would get $1.2 bn, and $0.3 bn would go to GP.

 - So GP earned 5x (250/50) on investing $50 mn.

 Now, remember that not all profits go to GP.
 The profits are divided among senior partners who get a bigger pie while the remaining is distributed among partners and others.

 Let’s now understand how Carried interest is treated in books of accounts.
 Under the provisions of Income-tax, carried interest in private equity shall be classified as capital gains.
 They would be taxed at the capital gain tax rate.
 It is a favorable rate compared to the ordinary tax rate.
 Most of the critics are of the view that carry should be charged at ordinary tax rate; however, this is counter-argued with the point that any increased tax would suppress the incentive of the GP to take such high risk and invest in target companies to earn profits for LP.

 There are two different views for understanding carry.
 They are -:

-- It is seen only as a performance fee of the General partner – Here the focus is on the substance of arrangements.
+- It is seen only as a performance fee of the General partner – Here, the focus is on the substance of arrangements.

 The accounting treatment would be based on the view adopted for Carried Interest.
-Most firms continue to account for this on the cash basis as a distribution.
-While other Private equity funds would account for it on an accrual basis.
-When such interest is accounted on accrual then the carried interest balance needs to be adjusted subsequent to the realization of investments made as well as the revaluation of investments made.
+Most firms continue to account for this on a cash basisAccount For This On A Cash BasisCash Basis Accounting is an accounting method in which all the company's revenues are accounted for only when there is an actual cash receipt, and all the expenses are recognized when they are paid.
+Small companies and individuals generally follow this accounting method. as a distribution.
+At the same time, other private equity funds would account for it on an accrual basis.
+When such interest is accounted for accrual, then the carried interest balance needs to be adjusted subsequent to the realization of investments made as well as the revaluation of investments made.